 As we can see, there are more scenarios where the energy produced is small than where it is significant.

-It is also interesting to look for dependencies between a single input and single target variables.
-To do that, we can plot an inputs-targets correlations chart.
+It is also interesting to look for dependencies between a single input and a single target variable.

 The temperature yields the highest correlation (generally, the higher the temperature, the less energy production).